rackn/multi-site-demo/README.md

 Building your own static-catalog.zip
 ------------------------------------

-It is HIGHLY recommended that you do this demo with a static-catalog.
+This demo uses a static-catalog to reduce downloads.
+If you change the catalog reference file you should build your own catalog from it.

-You can download a version from: https://rackn-private.s3-us-west-2.amazonaws.com/static-catalog.zip
+If you don't create one, the script will download a version from: https://rackn-private.s3-us-west-2.amazonaws.com/static-catalog.zip

 To build your own static-catalog.zip: